mcasteller/virtual-office/Readme.md

+This web app is currently being developed.

 ## Introduction
-This is just a boilerplate project to feature some Node and React related technologies.
+This is a web app designed to organize your professional activities.
+It has roles that allow client and professional to exchange data to overcome a particular service.
+Both should be logged in into the platform to interact with their features, so far we use google authentication so only google accounts can join.

 ## Tech Stack
-- Docker
-- Node/Express
+- Express
 - Mongoose
+- JWT authentication using Passport.JS
 - Logging (winston/morgan)
-- JWT authentication using Passport.JS
-- Sentry
+- Sentry to analyze error logs
+- Docker
 - React (React Context to deal with state management)
 - Material UI
-- Jest + Enzyme
+- Jest + testing-library

 ## Screen capture
 ![application main view screenshot](https://user-images.githubusercontent.com/5411855/81440346-86422f00-9135-11ea-8f15-474f80891db0.png)